Elanktar/Elanktar/README.md

 - 👀 I’m interested in AI and machine learning!
 - 🌱 I’m currently working about continual learning!
-- 🥅 2025 Goals: publishing papers, become a doctor and find a job in machine learning research!
+- 🥅 2025 Goals: publishing papers, becoming a doctor and finding a job in machine learning research!

 ### Contact me: